Home page, questions, and responses

 -

-Drill down to see summary details to view configuration details, and audit trail information.
+Drill down to see summary details, including configuration and audit trail information.

 Using the legacy Platform UI